DrK-Lo/lotterhoslabprotocols/conductivityloggers.md

 #### Before leaving for the field
 1. Attach metal straps to cinder block
 2. Attach PVC pipe to the metal rings that are fastened to the cinderblock
-3. Label cinderblock, PVC pipe, buoy, and sensors with contact information (Katie's)
+3. Label cinderblock, PVC pipe, buoy, and loggers with contact information (Katie's)
-4. Make sure you've contacted local shellfish constable to make sure they can keep an eye on the sensor
+4. Make sure you've contacted local shellfish constable to make sure they can keep an eye on the loggers

 ### Deploying
-Sensors should be deployed at low tide, so that we know they'll be constantly exposed to water while logging
+Loggers should be deployed at low tide, so that we know they'll be constantly exposed to water while logging
-1. Before deploying, attach sensor(s) to PVC using many zipties
+1. Before deploying, attach logger(s) to PVC using many zipties
 2. Wade to waist-deep water at site of deployment
 3. Deploy logger
 4. Record time of deployment.
 If loggers start logging before they are deployed they give strange readings.
 It is good to know when the logger was actually deployed, so we know when logging was actually initiated